-In this age of accountability, many universities have put into place policies for the regular review of tenured faculty members.
-We have a policy on the Periodic Evaluation of Tenured Faculty, but in many departments and colleges it has fallen into disuse (if it was ever implemented).
+We have a policy on the Periodic Evaluation of Tenured Faculty, requiring each tenured faculty member to be reviewed every five years, but in many departments and colleges it has fallen into disuse (if it was ever implemented).
 There are two reasons for this: (1) it is costly in terms of faculty time and effort, requiring the preparation of a report by the reviewee and a specially-convened departmental review committee, a burden on small units who have few people to serve on committees and a burden on large units who may have six or seven people to review each year; and (2) the results of the evaluation carry no significant consequences other than a discussion between the reviewee and the unit head, with a provision for drafting a development plan.
-The proposed policy on Annual Performance Reviews is intended to be easier and more efficient, both for the unit and the reviewee.
-It seeks to make use of documents and review mechanisms that are already in operation (or should be), as provided in VII-4.00(A) UNIVERSITY OF MARYLAND POLICY ON MERIT PAY DISTRIBUTION.
-The Salary Committee, as outlined in the Merit Pay Distribution policy, may also serve as the Annual Review Committee and review faculty members' annual performance at the same time it is reviewing them for merit increases, thereby accomplishing two objectives through one review process.
-Or, if the department chooses, it may establish a separate Annual Review Committee.
+Clearly, the current policy is not effective and does not speak to the goals of the Strategic Plan